nightscout/nightscout.github.io/docs/vendors/heroku/hobbyplan.md

 Starting November 28, 2022, Heroku plans to stop offering free product plans and plan to start shutting down free dynos and data services.

-This means that if you wish to continue using Heroku you need to upgrade your free plan to Hobby ([up to 7$/month](https://devcenter.heroku.com/articles/usage-and-billing#cost)) **before November 28th 2022**.
+This means that if you wish to continue using Heroku you need to upgrade your free plan to Hobby ([7$/month](https://devcenter.heroku.com/articles/usage-and-billing#cost)) **before November 28th 2022**.
 If you already have a Hobby plan you don't need to do anything and you Nightscout site will continue to work as before.

 </br>